praveenranolia/portfolio/README.md

 BS-MS Physics | Indian Institute of Technology Roorkee (2018-2023)
 12th| CBSE Board (2016-2017)
 ## Work Experience
-**Associate Professor, Physics @ Fiitjee, Delhi**
+**Business Analyst, Lamar Ceramics
+***(December 2024 -Present)***
+Developed a web app dashboard with an  end-to-end ETL pipeline to deliver real-time company business insights.
 ***(June 2023 - Aug 2024)***
--Designed a specialized module for students preparing for the Indian National Junior Science Olympiad (INJSO), including setting original questions and redesigning theoretical concepts.
+-Designed a specialised module for students preparing for the Indian National Junior Science Olympiad (INJSO), including setting original questions and redesigning theoretical concepts.
 -Conducted regular classes for four batches of Class 11 and 12, with responsibilities including the design of assignments and quizzes to support student learning.